eddmash/powerorm/docs/source/intro/index.rst

    The filter method can take one/multiple arrays that contain the conditions to use when filtering.

-   Since its not possible to have the save array key repeated on the same array, use the a second array to add more conditions for the same key.
+   Since its not possible to have the same array key repeated on the same array, use a second array to add more conditions for the same key.

    For example to query roles based on the value of the **code** field.